11 Amazing Digital Twin Examples for Industries

 Yes.
 A smart city.

+How are digital twin applications in urban planning helping cities optimize infrastructure and improve sustainability?
 A smart city is an urban environment where technology, data, and connectivity combine to enhance the quality of life of its residents.
 It also focuses on optimizing resource management and improving sustainability.

 The technologies used include IoT and advanced data analytics.
 We can use these technologies to create intelligent systems and infrastructure for various sectors.
 The sectors include but are not limited to energy, healthcare, and governance.